Right to health: Relation to other rights

-Jonathan Mann was a Francois-Xavier Bagnoud Professor of Health and Human Rights and Professor of Epidemiology and International Health at the Harvard T. H. Chan School of Public Health.
-He was known for being a powerful pioneer and advocate for the promotion of health, ethics, and human rights, championing the theory that Health and Human Rights were inextricably interlinked in a dynamic relationship.
+Jonathan Mann was a Francois-Xavier Bagnoud Professor of Health and Human Rights and Professor of Epidemiology and International Health at the Harvard T.H.
+Chan School of Public Health.
+He was a powerful pioneer and advocate for the promotion of health, ethics, and human rights, championing the theory that health and human rights were inextricably interlinked in a dynamic relationship.

-According to Mann, Health and Human Rights are complementary approaches for defining and advancing human well-being.
-In 1994, Jonathan Mann and his colleagues started the "Health and Human Rights" to underline the importance of this inextricable link between Health and Human Rights.

-In the first volume of the "Health and Human Rights", Jonathan Mann and his colleagues published a transformative article to explore the potential collaboration in Health and Human Rights.
+According to Mann, health and human rights are complementary approaches for defining and advancing human well-being.
+In 1994, he and his colleagues started the journal Health and Human Rights.
+In the first volume, Mann and his colleagues published a transformative article to explore the potential collaboration in Health and Human Rights.
 In this article, Mann et al. describe a framework for connecting the two domains that are interlinked.
 This framework is broken into three broad relationships.

-The first relationship between Health and Human Rights is a political one.
+The first relationship between health and human rights is a political one.
 Mann and colleagues state that health policies, programs, and practices have an impact on human rights, especially when state power is considered in the realm of public health.

 Next, the article posits a reverse relationship: that human rights violations have health impacts.
 It also calls for health expertise to help understand how health and well-being can be impacted by human rights violations through measurement and assessment.